jrtechs/NodeJSBlog/blogContent/posts/java/parallel-java-performance-overview.md

 $$

 Using our value of 0.98 for P, we can see that the max parallel performance increase we can accomplish is 50x.
 Neet.
-Why is this important you might ask?
+Why is this important, you might ask?
 Well, Amdahl's law illustrates the law of diminishing returns.
 The first few cores that we add will be more beneficial than the last few threads.

 The following graph graphs Amdahl's law with our P-value of 0.98: